Leadership Team

 Kirsty has a strong reputation for her dedication, resilience, and person-centred approach.
 Her expertise spans across working with individuals with complex and challenging behaviours, developing positive behaviour support plans, and providing evidence-based interventions.
 She excels in crisis management, functional behaviour assessments, and coaching stakeholders, including families and support teams, to implement effective strategies.

-Behaviour Practitioner - Angela
+• Behaviour Practitioner - Angela A

 Ange is passionate about enhancing the quality of life for individuals with diverse needs.
 With over 4 years of experience Ange is a powerhouse of knowledge of all things PBS.